ontop/ontop-examples/eswc-2018-canonical-iri/README.md

 To test the Ontop system use [CanonicalIRIOntowis.jar](CanonicalIRIOntowis.jar) and the folder [resources](resources).

+To create the database Wisconsin refers to the Wisconsin benchmark.
-To create the database use the sql files in the folder [tables](tables).
+To create the canonical linking tables use the sql files in the folder [tables](tables).

 Modify the obda files in [resources] so that they will connect to your database.

 Add the project parameters to the jar as follows: